NBA - Mavericks floor determined Bobcats

-The Dallas Mavericks survived a late claw-back by the league-worst Charlotte Bobcats to give the NBA champions a 101-96 victory on Thursday.
+The Dallas Mavericks survived a late claw-back by the league-worst Charlotte Bobcats to give the NBA champions a 101-96 victory.

 Remarkably, it was the first time in nearly a month the Mavericks had recorded back-to-back wins.

-"It is two wins and we've done good things, but if you look at our schedule it gets significantly more difficult now," Mavericks coach Rick Carlisle told reporters.
+"It is two wins and we've done good things, but if you look at our schedule it gets significantly more difficult now," Mavericks coach Rick Carlisle said.

 "We've got to carry that good stuff into Saturday.
 We're having to work for everything and that's the way it should be."